 - Letters of reference from current or previous employers

-- Based on the application, there will be an interview with a member of faculty.
+- Candidates can track their application status by logging in to the portal.
+Based on the application, there will be an interview with a member of faculty.
 For foreign nationals who are not able to attend an interview in Chennai we can arrange a time when the applicant can call us for a telephone interview.
-Students may be required to take an English check.
+Candidates may be required to take an English check.

 - Admission Confirmation